vectorgrp/chiisai-hal-specification/README.md

 # Chiisai HAL Specification

-An open, resource‑conscious **Hardware Abstraction Layer (HAL)** for small, low‑power microcontrollers with tight memory budgets — the kind used in cost‑sensitive embedded systems such as sensors and actuators in automotive E/E architectures.
+An open, royalty-free standard for the Hardware Abstraction Layer (HAL) of small, resource-constrained microcontrollers used in cost-sensitive sensors, actuators, and other compact embedded systems.

 **This repository publishes the rendered specification as a browsable HTML site.**
 ---